richardschoen/macapps/README.md

 # My List of Useful Mac Apps
-This site will be a place I can share a list of various Mac Apps I've used or others might like to use.
+This site is a place I can share a list of various Mac Apps I've used or others might like to use.

 ### App Installation
 - AppLite - GUI client for homebrew app installation